PhenixFine/version-control-system/README.md

 Stage 4 of 4 for JetBrains Academy - Kotlin - [Version Control System project](https://hyperskill.org/projects/177/stages/912/implement).
 This stage has us implement the checkout command which allows the user to switch between commits.
 ## Requirements
+### About
+The ability to roll back to the previous versions is crucial for software development.
+In this project, you will get acquainted with the idea of version control and write a simple version control system.
 ### Description
 In the last stage, implement the `checkout` command.
 It allows a user to switch between commits and restore the contents of the files according to the current commit.